 Getting out onto the open water and feeling the wind in your hair and the sun on your face is a great way to enjoy some relaxing time in gorgeous scenery.
-You could book a boat tour, boat cruise or even hire your own yacht for the day.
+You could book a boat tour, boat cruise similar to the boat trip I had in Barcelona or even hire your own yacht for the day.
 You could go out on speedboats, or try out something like a glass-bottom boat.
 There are tons of options so see what your destination has to offer.

 Visit a Spa

 Spas really are the ultimate in luxury and relaxation, so give one a visit for some pampering treatments and a massage.
 Hitting the spa can a great way to relieve some of the tension from a long flight, and set the relaxed vibe for the rest of your trip.
 From Indian head massage to Swedish hot stone massage; different cultures around the world will have different treatments and techniques in their spas, and so even you like to travel a lot, every experience will be completely different.

 Getting some activity doesn’t have to be hard work, a relaxed sport like golf or fishing could be a great way to spend an afternoon while you’re away.
 You can enjoy the scenery and feel at one with nature, plus you’ll get a great sense of accomplishment if you do well.
 Lots of destinations offer these kinds of features to tourists so it’s something to check out when you’re booking your trip.
 I’ve managed to head away on fishing trips around the world while travelling.

 Getting to try the local cuisine is one of the best parts of any trip.
 Whether it’s paella and sangria in Spain, patisseries and wine in France or pasta and Amaretto in Italy, spend some time enjoying the local eateries and indulging a little.
 By going out to eat you are able to immerse yourself in the local culture without the hustle and bustle, so treat yourself and make sure this is part of your trip you set aside to relax.